 The willful citation noted that respirators were worn under conditions that impaired the sealing surface of the facepiece and the valve function.

 The serious citation also included several alleged violations regarding respirators and other safety and health violations that may have contributed to the double fatality at the Idaho job site.

-According to Kuehmichel, the company has 15 working days to
+According to Kuehmichel, the company has 15 working days to contest the citations.

 OSHA EXTENDS PERIOD FOR COMMENTS ON TUBERCULOSIS RULEMAKING RECORD

 OSHA announced it is extending until May 24, 2002, the period for comments on the tuberculosis (TB) rulemaking record.